jobschang7/tonice-full-master/README.md

 First of all you need to set up Mongo DB database and seed it with tasks ('/prisma/seed').
 Check the 'utils/game-mechanics' to update game related values.
-Wait for more detailed instructions and updates.
-Check the official website: https://nikandr.com/

 ## Getting Started